InternLM/xtuner/.github/CONTRIBUTING.md

 #### 4. Commit the code and pass the unit test

-- lmdeploy introduces mypy to do static type checking to increase the robustness of the code.
+- xTuner introduces mypy to do static type checking to increase the robustness of the code.
 Therefore, we need to add Type Hints to our code and pass the mypy check.
 If you are not familiar with Type Hints, you can refer to [this tutorial](https://docs.python.org/3/library/typing.html).

 - The committed code should pass through the unit test